junzis/the-1090mhz-riddle/adsb/airborne-position.rst

-The structure of message is:
+The structure of the message is:

 .. code-block:: text